vulkanCommand/aws-devops-portfolio/README.md

-# aws-devops-portfolio
+# 🚀 AWS Terraform Automated Website Deployment

+## 📌 Overview

 AWS-DevOps-Portfolio is a hands-on project implementing AWS cloud infrastructure with DevOps best practices.
 It covers the entire DevOps lifecycle using industry-standard tools to automate software development, deployment, and monitoring.

 Sure!
 Below is the **README.md** content formatted for easy **copy-paste** into your file.
 Just copy and paste it into your `README.md` file and upload it to your GitHub repository. 🚀

-# 🚀 AWS Terraform Automated Website Deployment

-## 📌 Overview
 This project automates the deployment of a **static website** using **Terraform, AWS EC2, Nginx, and GitHub**.
 It provisions an EC2 instance, installs Nginx, fetches website files from GitHub, and automatically updates the site whenever changes are pushed.

 ---